rmak05/Flight_Booking_System/README.md

 ## 2. User

 - Sign-up is required.
 (For now, login page is not created so sign-up is not required)
-- Can check for available flights
+- Can check for available flights.
 - Can book a ticket.

 ## 3. Admin